Date Joined: January 28, 2013

 Birthday: February 5

 Hello!
 My name is Sarah, I'm in my Northern 30's live in Alberta, Canada and work as a Registered Nurse in the Canadian Army.
-I recently decided to start my Master's degree so I am cutting down on my swaps a little bit during the school semesters.
-I have almost twenty years in the army in the communications branch as a Signals Operator, in the health services branch as a combat medic and now as a nurse, but it will soon be time to retire and I'm hoping returning to school will help set me up for better success when I enter the civilian work force.
+I am slowly working on my Master's degree and a certificate in wound care so I am cutting down on my swaps a little bit during the school semesters.
+I have over twenty years in the army in the communications branch as a Signals Operator, in the health services branch as a combat medic and now as a nurse, but it will soon be time to retire and I'm hoping returning to school will help set me up for better success when I enter the civilian work force.

 As a Canadian I am very patriotic, I love our Commonwealth and our Queen.